JMMP-Group/MARINE_VAL/VALNA/README.md

    python -c "import nsv"
 ```

-* Download CDFTOOLs_4.0 toolbox and compile it as following.
+* Download CDFTOOLs_4.0 toolbox and compile it as following (or use compiled verision in VALNA directory)

 ```
    git clone https://github.com/meom-group/CDFTOOLS